 A lovely couple from Annapolis went sailing near Williamsburg for their first anniversary.
-It was a joy to go sailing with scholars.
+And it was a joy to go sailing with scholars.

 “This was a total surprise,” said Sara Crouser as she boarded the boat with her husband Mark.
 “He can never keep a secret, so this is really special.
 Plus he knows I love to sail.”

 “And I can’t wait to see Colonial Williamsburg,” she said.
 “Mark and I are into history.
 When I was little and my parents would drive us on vacation, my father would stop at every roadside history marker and make us get outside and read it.”

 Indeed, they live in downtown Annapolis, near where they did their undergrad work at St. John’s College.
 That’s the renowned liberal arts college that requires immersion in the Great Books of Western Civilization.
 The website lists Homer, Plato, Euclid, Nietzsche, Einstein, and Virginia Woolf as some of the authors studied.
 “It’s hard work,” Sara said.
 “We read and discuss the works, do papers on them, read some more, and study endlessly.”

 The academic rigor of St. John’s is legendary nationally and perhaps a thorn locally with the other college.
 Mark recalled, “A would-be admiral got to talking in a bar in Annapolis, and he bragged that Navy could take on St. John’s in any sport.
 We chose croquet, and we won.
 It has since become a thing in Annapolis where everyone dresses up for an annual game of croquet.”
 The mind boggles at the image of the Naval Academy croquet team.